Machine Learning Reference

 The cost function, also known as a loss or objective function, determines, given a prediction from a model, how close to perfect that prediction is, where 0 is a perfect prediction.

-|Mean Squared Error|
+|Mean Squared Error||

-|Mean Absolute Error|
+|Mean Absolute Error||

 Introduced by Claude Shannon in the 1950s, information theory is the study of bits of entropy.
 The amount of “information” inherent in something is a function of how many yes/no questions you have to answer in order to specify it.
 For instance, whether it’s night or day can be answered in one yes/no question, meaning its information can be represented in 1 bit.

-L1 Regularization for regression is also called Lasso Regression.
+Also called Lasso Regression.
 It adds sum of the absolute value of all biases to the cost function.
 Lasso works better when there are a large number of features.

 L2 Regularization for regression is also called Ridge Regression.
 It adds the sum of the squared magnitude of all biases to the loss function.